-- A review of the skills learned in the previous lesson
+- a review of the skills learned in the previous lesson

-- A full-class discussion in which students practice their critical thinking and public speaking skills
+- a full-class discussion in which students practice their critical thinking and public speaking skills

-- A writing assignment in which students build writing stamina through smaller writing prompts or push their unit project to the next stage
+- a writing assignment in which students build writing stamina through smaller writing prompts or push their unit project to the next stage

-- A reading assignment in which students read a text and develop close reading skills with the teacher’s guidance and support
+- a reading assignment in which students read a text and develop close reading skills with the teacher’s guidance and support

 Students should expect to spend about 60–90 minutes on homework every week.
-Homework will include: practicing skills learned in class through questions in the Homework Tab, long-term writing assignments connected to the unit project, and assigned reading in one of the four quarterly textbooks.
+Homework will include: practicing skills learned in class through questions on the course website, long-term writing assignments connected to the unit project, and assigned reading in one of the four quarterly textbooks.

 Students will receive direct, oral feedback from their teacher during class.
 This in-person feedback is key in helping students revise and improve their writing while they are working on the unit projects.
-At the end of each writing project, students can expect to receive extensive written feedback from their teacher.
+At the end of each writing project, students can expect to receive evaluative written feedback from their teacher.

-Schedule in 2020-21
+Schedule in 2022-23